 In 1995-1996, She certified with 3 different Enneagram Schools; Palmer-Daniels, Riso-Hudson, and Hurley-Dobson.
 She teaches that she learned a great deal from each certification process and from every participant she met along the way.

-While certifying in 1995, she also began her first two of 22 Enneagram studies on diverse aspects of the Enneagram.
+While certifying in 1995, she continued with 3 of her of 22 Enneagram studies on diverse aspects of the Enneagram.

-It was at this time that Katherine began to see that participants used three Enneagram types and not just one and that these types appeared to be used in a specific order.
-She called this understanding both 3Type and TriCenter.
+In 1994, while conducting hundreds of Enneagram Typing interviews, Katherine confirmed that participants used three Enneagram types and not just one and that these types appeared to be used in a specific order.
+She called this understanding both 3Types and TriCenter.

-In April of 1996, after a 23 year absence, Claudio Naranjo taught the Enneagram for the first time since 1973.
+In April of 1996, after a 24 year absence, Claudio Naranjo taught the Enneagram for the first time since 1973.
 According to Naranjo, it was the first time he ever taught the Enneagram as a full intensive.
-Katherine had a chance to attend his 7-day intensive in Boulder, Colorado.
+Katherine had a chance to attend his 7-day Intensive in Boulder, Colorado.

-She found Naranjo's course to be eye-opening and that it filled in many important gaps in the understanding of the Enneagram types.
-She learned a great many things about the types that had been dropped out or were incorrectly assigned to the wrong type.
+She found Naranjo's course to be eye-opening and that it filled in many important gaps in her understanding of the Enneagram types.
+She learned a great many things about the types that had been lost in the dissemination of the Enneagram or were incorrectly assigned to another type.

 These errors, great and small, altered the dissemination of the Enneagram.
 There were key errors and additions about the types as they were initially taught by Ichazo and Naranjo.

 These differences made a great deal of sense to her.
 She had studied many personality typologies prior to learning the Enneagram.
-Katherine has also worked with thousands of people in her earlier careers.
-In addition, she had studied a great deal about faceology, archetypes, body language, micro expressions, and MBTI before encountering the Enneagram.
+Katherine had also worked with thousands of people in her earlier career.
+In addition, she had studied a great deal about faceology, archetypes, body language, micro-expressions, and MBTI before encountering the Enneagram.

-By that time, she had already conducted three qualitative studies on the 'internal experience' of the types and Instinctual Types and had written two books: Enneastyle: The 9 Languages of Enneagram Type, and A Study of the Instinctual Subtypes.
+By 1996, she had already conducted three qualitative studies on the 'internal experience' of the types and Instinctual Types and had written two books: Enneastyle: The 9 Languages of Enneagram Type and A Study of the Instinctual Subtypes.
 She had also researched and discovered the Idealized Images and Core Fears of the 9 Enneagram Types.

-As a result of these studies, she had already found out from over 1,000 study participants that they moved to both lines of connection when calm and when troubled.
+As a result of these studies, with over 1,000 study participants, she was able to confirm that each type moves to both lines of connection when secure, calm, and healthy and when troubled, stressed and unhealthy.
 This was true with participants that were correctly typed and true of those inaccurately typed as well.
-In fact, it was one way to see their Truetype (correct Enneagram type, Tritype, and Instinctual type, and Subtype).
+In fact, it was one way to see their "Truetype" (correct Enneagram type, Tritype®, and Instinctual type, and Subtype).

 So, Naranjo's way of teaching validated what the types had said about themselves.